anasselhoud/Shooting-Solver/README.md

 ## Shooting method: An overview
-In thid part, we will explain the shooting method in a more detailed way.
-The shooting method consists of rewriting this boundary problem as a differential equation.
+In this first part, we will explain the shooting method in a more detailed way.
+The shooting method consists of rewriting the boundary problem as a differential equation.

 The shooting method is a method for solving a boundary value problem by reducing it to a system of an initial value problem.
 In another way, we can say that we "shoot" out trajectories in different directions until we find a trajectory that has the desired boundary value.